 transitional matter means a matter or thing necessary or convenient to provide for the change from the Finance Brokers Act, to the Finance Brokers Control Act 1975 as in force after the commencement day.

-”.

 6 The amendment in the Finance Brokers Amendment Act 2004 s.
 74(2) is not included because the subsection it sought to amend had been replaced by the Criminal Procedure and Appeals (Consequential and Other Provisions) Act 2004 s.
 78 before it purported to come into operation.